andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 **long power button press:**

-Now we come to my favority hack: It is very simple but incredible powerful.
+Now we come to my favorite hack: It is very simple but powerful.

 Add the following snippet to your activity.
 It will surely prevent long press button.